Symbol letters of Feynman integrals from Gram determinants: Examples

-\paragraph{Three-loop triple-box with masses.} This is shown as the third diagram in Fig.~\ref{fig:diagrams}.
-We consider the following configurations, which are all new results first reported here.
-These symbol letters are of great relevance for numerous scattering processes that involve the Higgs boson, electroweak gauge bosons and top quarks at the three-loop level. \begin{itemize}
+\paragraph{Three-loop triple-box with masses.} This is shown as the third diagram in Fig.~\ref{fig:diagrams}, which are of great relevance for numerous scattering processes that involve the Higgs boson, electroweak gauge bosons and top quarks at the three-loop level.
+We consider the specific configuration where $p_3$ and $p_4$ have the same mass $m$.
+Our method predicts 9 rational and 2 algebraic letters.
+During the bootstrap procedure, we find that one rational letter is spurious and do not appear in the CDEs.